Erabior/RouteManager/README.md

  2. Clone / download this repository to your computer.
  3. Open the Project solution.
  4. If your game install is not in the default location (`C:\Program Files (x86)\Steam\steamapps\common\Railroader`) follow these steps to add the correct references
-     1. Create a user solution file `RouteManager.csproj.user` in the root of the project.
+     1. Create a user solution file `Directory.Build.targets` in the root of the project (where 'RouteManager.sln' is).
 There is an example file you can copy
      2. Update the `GamePath` property so it points to the base of your Railroader install
  5. Build the solution
- 6. Copy the RouteManager.DLL to plugin folder in your RailRoader install directory (Railroader/BepInEx/plugins)
+	* If you are using BepInEx, 'RouteManager.BepInEx.dll' and 'config.ini' will be copied to the 'BepInEx\plugins' folder
+	* If you are using Unity Mod Manager, 'RouteManager.UMM.dll' and 'info.json' will be copied to the 'Mods\RouteManager' folder

+Note: If the build config is set to 'Release' zip archives containing the necessary files will be created for both mod loader types in the solution's 'Release' folder

 ***